gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

 ### Dependency upgrades

-You can configure [dependabot]({{< param "links.dependabot" >}}) or set up a custom GitHub action to automatically upgrade your dependencies.
+You can configure {{< link dependabot >}}Dependabot{{< /link >}} or set up a custom GitHub action to automatically upgrade your dependencies.
 The applicable approach depends wether you use npm packages or Hugo modules as your module source.
 Review the next two section how to configure automated dependency upgrades.

 #### npm package upgrades

-[Dependabot]({{< param "links.dependabot" >}}) automatically keeps the dependencies and npm packages used in your repository updated to the latest version.
+{{< link dependabot >}}Dependabot{{< /link >}} automatically keeps the dependencies and npm packages used in your repository updated to the latest version.
 The Hinode module template includes a basic configuration that is enabled by default.
 It checks for any version updates on a daily basis.
 The configuration is defined in `.github/dependabot.yml` and includes a commit-message that is used for [release automation]({{< relref "#release-automation" >}}).

 ```yml
 version: 2